SarveshMankar/SarveshMankar/README.md

 ---

-<h3 quote align='center'>Humor is the affectionate communication of insight.</h3 quote>
+<h3 quote align='center'>An education isn't how much you have committed to memory, or even how much you know.</h3 quote>

 ---